CanDIG/clinical_ETL_code/README.md

 **Note**: If your input data aligns perfectly with the schema (the column names are exact and unambiguous, and the field data matches the format specified by the schema), you do not need to modify the entry for that field.

 **Note**: Do not edit, delete, or re-order the template lines, except to add mapping functions after the comma in each line.

+## Use as a library
+This package can be imported as a Python library (named candigv2-etl, import with the name candigETL) as such:
+`pip install candigv2-etl@git+https://github.com/CanDIG/clinical_ETL_code.git@main`

 ## Testing